-The Mototolo platinum mine was a 50:50 joint venture between Anglo American Platinum Limited ("Amplats") and XK Platinum Partnership (76 per cent. of which was held by the Group and 24 per cent. of which was held by Kagiso Platinum Venture Pty Ltd), which produced approximately 200,000 (4E) troy ounces of platinum group metals in concentrate per annum.
-In November 2018, the Group sold its interest in the operation to Amplats.
+The Mototolo platinum mine is a 50:50 joint venture between Anglo American Platinum Limited and XK Platinum Partnership (76 per cent. of which is held by the Group and 24 per cent. of which is held by Kagiso Platinum Venture Pty Ltd), situated adjacent to the Group's Eastern Chrome Mines on the Eastern Limb of the Bushveld Complex.
+The Group manages the mining operations of the joint venture, while Anglo American Platinum Limited manages the concentrator operations.
+Mototolo produces approximately 200,000 (4E) troy ounces of platinum group metals in concentrate per annum.